Adriana Lima Lies Back In A Tiny Leopard-Print String Bikini In Sizzling Photo

 As for her bikini look, Adriana proved she most definitely hasn’t lost her edge two years after leaving the Victoria’s Secret Fashion Show runway.

-The 38-year-old mom of two wowed in a leopard-print two-piece which had a bright orange fade design in the center of the two triangular pieces of material.
-The top had turquoise material on the inside which peaked through in the photo.
+The 38-year-old mom of two wowed in a leopard-print two-piece, which had a bright orange fade design in the center of the two triangular pieces of material.
+The top had turquoise material on the inside, which peaked through in the photo.

-The skimpy top plunged very low to show off plenty of her tanned decolletage and also featured a very thin string that stretched underneath her chest and tied around her back and her neck.
+The skimpy top plunged very low to show off plenty of her tanned decolletage and also featured a very thin string that stretched underneath her chest and tied around her back and neck.

 Adriana — who recently wowed fans in some very revealing Western wear in a series of snaps shared to her Instagram account earlier this year — kept things matching on her bottom half.
-Her skimpy bikini bottoms were the exact same animal-print and orange design which sat very low underneath her bellybutton with equally thin strings tied into bows on her slim hips.
+Her skimpy bikini bottoms were the exact same animal-print and orange design, which sat very low underneath her bellybutton with equally thin strings tied into bows on her slim hips.

-The star lied back on a piece of white wicker furniture and shot the camera a piece sign with her right hand.
-She shot the selfie over her left shoulder to give her fans a good look at her uber fit and toned body.
+The star lied back on a piece of white wicker furniture and shot the camera a peace sign with her right hand.
+She shot the selfie over her left shoulder to give her fans a good look at her fit and toned body.

-She wore a pair of dark sunglasses on her eyes which she pulled down slightly to look directly at the lens.
-Adriana appeared to go makeup-free for the hot new bikinis snap and had her long, dark hair pulled back away from her face.
+She wore a pair of dark sunglasses on her eyes, which she pulled down slightly to look directly at the lens.
+Adriana appeared to go makeup-free for the hot new bikini snap and had her long, dark hair pulled back away from her face.

-The Brazilian supermodel crossed her seriously long legs and showed off a pretty nasty, large red scratch on her right leg, which she alluded to in the caption but didn’t reveal how she got it.
+The Brazilian supermodel crossed her long legs and showed off a pretty nasty, large red scratch on her right leg, which she alluded to in the caption but didn’t reveal how she got it.
 In front of her was a white wicker table with several champagne glasses on it.

-Daily Mail revealed that the lingerie model was celebrating Mother’s Day (which took place on May 10) a little earlier alongside Debbie Aquino-Padilla in Haulover Park in Miami, when she snapped the shot.
+The Daily Mail revealed that the lingerie model was celebrating Mother’s Day (which took place on May 10) a little earlier alongside Debbie Aquino-Padilla in Haulover Park in Miami, when she snapped the shot.
 The star is mom to two daughters, 10-year-old Valentina and 7-year-old Sienna with her former husband Marko Jarić.